przant/zipcodes-api/README.md

 ## Usage

 The API server can be executed using `make`or compiling the server  and executed it.

-### Up and running the Server with Make
-You can see the available `make` commands by executing `make help`
+To see the avalaible `make` commands you can execute `make help`

-To run the API server you can execute one of the following commands:
+For using `make` you have to have `make` or any compatible variant already installed on your system.

+### Running the API Server with a MySQL database

+For running the API server with a MySQL database as the backend storage, you have to have a `.env` locally at the root of this repository and already have installed Docker and Docker compose.

+The `.env` file must contain the following environemtn variables:

+* `MYSQL_ROOT_PASSWORD`
+* `MYSQL_DATABASE`
+* `MYSQL_USER`
+* `MYSQL_DATABASE`
-* `make compose-localdb start-localdb`
+* `MYSQL_PASSWORD`

+Then you have to run the command

-* `make compose-mysqldb start-mysqldb`
+`make compose-mysqldb start-mysqldb` or simply `make start-mysqldb`

-For cleaning up the reources created execute `make clean`
+### Running the API Server with a MongoDB database

+For running the API server with a MongoDB database as the backend storage, you have to have a `.env` locally at the root of this repository and already have installed Docker and Docker compose.

+The `.env` file must contain the following environemtn variables:

+* `MONGODB_USERNAME`
+* `MONGODB_PASSWORD`
+* `MONGODB_DATABASE`
+* `MONGODB_COLLECTION`

+Then you have to run the command

+`make compose-mongodb start-mongodb` or simply `make start-mongodb`

 ### Compiling the API server